omnikrystc/PHP-File-Crawler/README.md

 Goals
 -----

-- file crawler with filtering by directory and filename (regex & simple list)
+- file crawler with robust filtering (directory, filename, directory depth, etc)
-- data handler to handle the full file names (iterable with helpers/filters)
+- abstract observer with data manipulation (iterable with helpers/filters)
 - aggregator to give stats and breakdowns (# files, folders, per extension, etc)
+- reporting for dumping this to different formats (csv, email, etc)

 To Do
 -----